 Students are ranked on the basis of their performance throughout the undergraduate course.
-An overall couse mark is calculated for each student using the following procedure:
+An overall course mark is calculated for each student using the following procedure:

-- A weighted average mark for each year of the course is determined.
+1. A weighted average mark for each year of the course is determined.
 This year mark is obtained by weighting each of the subjects in the year, mainly according to the hours of teaching.
-The subject weights for each of the years of the course are shown in Table 1. - 2.
-The overall course mark is determined by applying the year weightings listed in Table 2 to the weighted year marks. - If a student was required to sit for a supplementary assessment (for other than medical reasons or other exceptional circumstances) the subject mark used is that awarded for the original assessment. - 4.
-If a student was required to repeat a year (for other than medical reasons or other exceptional circumstances) the weighted year mark used is that obtained at the first attempt. - 5.
-In the calculation of the average weighted course mark for BSc MBBS students, the aggregate mark for the Science component is calculated as a weighted aggregate of all subjects counted towards the Science degree, except General Education subjects.
-The subject weights are as follows: - Level I subjects weighted by a factor equal to 0.0625 per unit, except Introductory Mathematics and Introductory Physics (0.05 per unit) and Higher Mathematics and Higher Physics (0.07 per unit).
+The subject weights for each of the years of the course are shown in Table 1.

+2. The overall course mark is determined by applying the year weightings listed in Table 2 (for year weightings for the six year curriculum refer to Table 3) to the weighted year marks.

+3. If a student was required to sit for a supplementary assessment (for other than medical reasons or other exceptional circumstances) the subject mark used is that awarded for the original assessment.

+4. If a student was required to repeat a year (for other than medical reasons or other exceptional circumstances) the weighted year mark used is that obtained at the first attempt.

+5. In the calculation of the average weighted course mark for BSc MBBS students, the aggregate mark for the Science component is calculated as a weighted aggregate of all subjects counted towards the Science degree, except General Education subjects.
+The subject weights are as follows:

-- Level II subjects weighted by 0.1875 per unit. - Level III subjects weighted by 0.25 per unit. - Level II/III subjects to be counted as Level II or Level III according to whether the student passed the subject in Second or Third Year. - Level IV subjects (Honours) not counted.
+- Level I subjects weighted by a factor equal to 0.0625 per unit, except Introductory Mathematics and Introductory Physics (0.05 per unit) and Higher Mathematics and Higher Physics (0.07 per unit). - Level II subjects weighted by 0.1875 per unit. - Level III subjects weighted by 0.25 per unit. - Level II/III subjects to be counted as Level II or Level III according to whether the student passed the subject in Second or Third Year. - Level IV subjects (Honours) not counted.